Recent Storm Damage Posts

 *When there is flooding on the road, turn around!
 Don't attempt to drive through water on the roadway.

 Facts from the National Weather Service about flooding on roadways:

 -6" of rushing water on a road can knock down an adult.

 -12" of rushing water on a road can pick up and carry a car away

 -24" of rushing water on a road can pick up and carry away trucks and SUVs

 Be careful out there in the next week as the forecast is saying we may receive 4" of rain.

-The flooding in the Midwest over the last few days are the worst in decades.
+The flooding in Rochester, MN and surrounding communities over the last few days are the worst in decades.
 We, at SERVPRO of Rochester, hope that those affected by the floods find safety during this time.